RolandWarburton/dotfiles/notes.md

 # Things to learn still
 - [ ] What's Polkit?
 - [ ] QT vs GTK. configs, what uses these (openbox with which one, or both?)
-- [ ] How to install an icon theme
 - [ ] MERN Vs LAMP.
 Pros of using MERN stack and its applications for my projects (folio site)
   - [ ] What is a style loader
 - [ ] What is conky?